ranchimall/flologsheet/README.md

 • Currently this feature is kept to only authorized subadmins of RanchiMall ecosystem to avoid flooding of data and maintaining the quality of data
 • Subadmins are approved FLO or BTC addresses that can make changes such as creation of a sheet and scoring the entries inside a sheet

+### Scoring
+• Scoring is done to maintain the authenticity of the data
+• Unscored enries or the entries with a score 0 is automatically deleted from the cloud
+• Scoring can only be done by the authorized FLO or BTC addresses

 #### Note
 • Currently Flo LogSheet has sheets for various RanchiMall projects like Project B (Token Room) El Salvador, BIT Sindri Blockchain Project, blockchain based Labour Market in Ranchi, and the token allocation & room nights data for Token Room
 • RanchiMall uses these sheets to maintain the quality and accuracy of these project's statistics